walmartlabs/concord-website/docs/getting-started/forms.md

 - `decimal`: a decimal value
   - `min`, `max`: (optional) value bounds.
 - `boolean`: a boolean value, `true` or `false`;
-- `file`: a file upload field, will be stored as a file in the process' workspace.
+- `file`: a file upload field, the submitted file is stored as a file in the process' workspace.
+Find more tips in our [dedicated section](#upload).

 Cardinality of the field can be specified by adding a cardinality quantifier to the type: